advpropsys/advpropsys.github.io/content/llm-unix.md

 cat, pipe, edit, repeat.

-> _**§** cat llm-unix.md | llma -s "proofread this real quick, whatever you respond with will be put into the vibe check section obviously"_
+> _**§** cat llm-unix.md | llm -s "proofread this real quick, whatever you respond with will be put into the vibe check section obviously"_

 >I've reviewed the content and it looks good overall.
 Here are a few minor suggestions:
 >